 - Field experience applications for SPC 3550, CISE 3520, and EDUC 4190 are due one year in advance: each fall (October 15) for placement the next fall, and each spring (March 15) for placement the next spring.

 - Instructions and applications are available for download from the Office of Field Experience's webpage.
 Completed applications and all supporting documents are turned in to the secretary of the Department.

-- Students may take one additional course during student teaching.
+- Students may take one additional course during Clinical Practice.

-- Students wishing to graduate in eight semesters will need to take more than 15 credits per semester prior to student teaching and/or take summer courses.
+- Students wishing to graduate in eight semesters will need to take more than 15 credits per semester prior to Clinical Practice and/or take summer courses.